Medical Device Company Continued to Sell Defective Blood Clot Filters Despite Patient Deaths

 Each year, blood clot filters are implanted in an estimated 250,000 U.S. patients, with millions of such filters being implanted in Americans within the past ten years.
 C.R.
 Bard is one of 11 medical device manufacturers that produce these types of filters.

-If you are concerned about a Bard blood clot filter that you or someone you love has had implanted, contact the defective medical device attorneys at Phillips Law Group today.
+If you are concerned about a Bard blood clot filter that you or someone you love has had implanted, contact the personal injury lawyers in Phoenix at Phillips Law Group today.
 We believe manufacturers of dangerous medical devices should be held accountable when their products cause harm to consumers, particularly when they had prior knowledge of the dangers associated with their use.

 For a free evaluation of your claim, call 1-800-706-3000 or fill out our FREE Case Review Form.